CV

 Rainer Mühlhoff, Prof. Dr. phil.

 Rainer is a full professor of Ethics of Artificial Intelligence at the Institute of Cognitive Science and the Institute of Philosophy at the University of Osnabrück, Germany.
-Moreover, Rainer is an Associate Researcher at the Weizenbaum Institute for the Networked Society, Berlin, and a research fellow at the Collaborative Research Center SFB 1171 Affective Societies at Freie Universität Berlin.
+Rainer is also an Associate Researcher at the Einstein Center Digital Future,an Associate Researcher at the Weizenbaum Institute for the Networked Society, Berlin, and a research fellow at the Collaborative Research Center SFB 1171 Affective Societies at Freie Universität Berlin.

 Research Interests Research Team